Why we love London

 Getting to London

-The capital is served by six international airports, including London Heathrow and Gatwick, with direct and connecting routes to destinations all over the world.
+The capital is served by six international airports, including London Heathrow and London Gatwick, with direct and connecting routes to destinations all over the world (shop for a TfL Visitor Oyster card, Heathrow Express tickets and Stansted Express tickets here).
 Travelling by train is an eco-friendlier option and the capital offers 12 major stations, including Waterloo, Euston and Paddington.
 St Pancras International is the city’s Eurostar hub, with multiple direct connections to Europe.

 Getting around

 London is incredibly well served by public transport, much of which runs late and through the night.
-Take your pick from the Tube (shop for a London Day Travelcard or a Group Day London Travelcard), trams, buses and boats, or the IFS Cloud Cable Car for a different perspective of London’s skyline.
-All services and numerous stations are wheelchair accessible, and face coverings are advised throughout.
-Alternatively, grab a Santander Cycle from one of hundreds of docking stations around the capital – you can bike around the city from as little as £2.
+Take your pick from the Tube, Elizabeth line, DLR, London Overground, buses and boats, or the IFS Cloud Cable Car for a different perspective of London’s skyline.
+Shop for a London visitor Oyster card, London Day Travelcard or a Group Day London Travelcard to use on all modes for your stay.
+All services and numerous stations are wheelchair accessible.

 Want to know more?

-Check out Visit London for top insider tips and travel inspirations
+Check out Visit London and follow the hashtag #London for top insider tips and travel inspiration.